website

 As we age gracefully or disgracefully, we all want to retain some part of our youth, the good parts anyway.

-Staying healthy generally means exercise, ideally resistance training to maintain muscle mass, sleep, weight management, some cardio and healthy nutrition to mention a few.
+Staying healthy generally means exercise, ideally resistance training to maintain muscle mass, sleep, weight management, some cardio, and healthy nutrition, to mention a few.
 See how the AI Engines view this.

 Close (esc)